microsoft/AzureTRE/docs/deployment-quickstart.md

 Open the `/templates/core/.env.sample` file and then save it without the .sample extension.
 You should now have a file called `.env` located in the `/templates/core` folder.

-The Azure TRE management API is protected by Azure Active Directory.
+The Azure TRE API is protected by Azure Active Directory.
 This requires an application registration for the API and another application registration for the Open API UI.

 Use the terminal window in Visual Studio Code to execute the following script from within the development container: